Google tackles rogue Android app problem with new rules

 It added: "We are providing more detail on the kinds of dangerous products that are not allowed on Google Play.

-"For example, apps that disclose personal information without authorization are not allowed."'Good first step'
+"For example, apps that disclose personal information without authorization are not allowed."

 Google said the new guidelines also gave clearer rules on what constituted a violation of its spam policy.